kiney/amvnews-leecher/README.md

 **Note:** Deluge-gtk can't handle thousands of torrents at once.
 Use ranges to batch them in reasonable chunks (e.g., 100-500 at a time).

+⚠️ **Important:** The amvnews.ru tracker will block clients that make too many announce requests.
+Configure your torrent client's queue settings carefully to avoid being blocked.

 ### Mark existing collection

 ```bash